shreya303/MinimalAPI/README.md

 MinimalAPI/

-├── Application/              # Application logic and services ├── Core/                     # Core business models and domain logic ├── Infrastructure/           # Data access and database setup │   └── Data/                 # Database context and repositories ├── Presentation/             # API endpoints and configurations │   └── Endpoints/            # Minimal API endpoint definitions ├── Program.cs                # Application entry point
-└── appsettings.json          # Configuration file
+├── Application/              # Application logic and services

+├── Core/                     # Core business models and domain logic

+├── Infrastructure/           # Data access and database setup

+├── Presentation/             # API endpoints and configurations

 **Prerequisites**
 Before running this project, ensure that the following are installed:
 -> .NET 8 SDK
 -> Visual Studio 2022 or VS Code
--> SQL Server or any other database you are using.